SRombauts/UEPlasticPlugin/README.md

 #### Merge conflicts on Blueprints

-In case you ever use branches with binary assets without relying on exclusive checkouts (file locks) ([see Workflows below](#workflows)) you will encounter case of merge conflicts on binary assets.
+In case you ever use branches with binary assets without relying on exclusive checkouts (file locks) ([see Workflows below](#workflows)) you will encounter cases of merge conflicts on binary assets.
-You have to trigger the resolve in the Plastic SCM GUI, but then skip it without saving changes in order to let the Editor presents you with a visual diff.
+You have to trigger the resolve in the Plastic SCM GUI, but then skip it without saving changes in order to let the Editor present you with a visual diff.

+TODO: take screenshots of Plastic SCM GUI

 Branch explorer showing the merge pending with an asset in conflict:
 ![Merged branch with a pending conflict resolution](Screenshots/UE4PlasticPlugin-MergeBranch-Pending.png)